This article is patron-supported. Click to become a patron today.

 “Yeah, Moses.
 Does it say anything about him?”

-“It has some stories that sound a little like—”
+“Well, not exactly.
+But it has some stories that sound a little like—”

 He was finishing up, now clipping my eyebrows.
 “So you’re saying the story never happened?”